Sourdough Carrot Cake Scones

 1 Egg, 100 g Sourdough Discard, 1 tsp Vanilla Extract, 90 g Heavy Cream

-• Grate the frozen butter direclty into the bowl.
+• Grate the frozen butter directly into the bowl of dry ingredients.
 Toss with a fork until the butter is coated in flour.

 113 g Unsalted Butter